 The next level of detail is provided by the fund financial statements.
 These statements reflect the short-term finances as well as the balances available for future needs.
-For the McDuffie County Board of Education, the general fund, capital projects fund, and the debt service fund are the most significant funds.
+For the Glascock County Board of Education, the general fund and capital projects fund are the most significant funds.